Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification: Experimental results and analysis

 \subsection{\textbf{Datasets Description}}

-Three HSI datasets are illustrated in Fig. \ref{fig:three dataset}, along with their corresponding false-color images, training samples and testing samples.
+Four HSI datasets are illustrated in Fig. \ref{fig:four dataset}, along with their corresponding false-color images, training and testing samples.
 The numbers of training and testing samples for each class within these datasets are listed in Table \ref{tab:traning and testing samples}.

 The Indian Pines (IP) dataset is a mixed vegetation site with $145 \times 145$ pixels and 220 spectral bands.
 To remove water absorption bands, the number of spectral bands was reduced to 200, resulting in 16 different land-cover classes.